 The Advantages of a Direct Buyer

-A direct buyer like CMBB acquires businesses using its own capital — not a fund with a defined investment horizon.
+A direct buyer like CMBB acquires businesses using its own capital — not a fund with a defined investment horizon and not institutional money with a predefined return requirement.
 This means there is no pressure to sell the business within five to seven years, no financial engineering, and no consolidation agenda.
-When CMBB acquires a security business, we retain the existing team, honour existing customer contracts, and invest in the business's growth.
-The brand may be retained or evolved, but the business is never dismantled.
-For owners who have spent decades building their company, this is a fundamentally different — and often more satisfying — exit experience.
+CMBB is a long-term operator.
+When we acquire a security business, we get to know the team, the customers, and the operations.
+These people are real to us.
+We retain the existing team, honour existing customer contracts, and invest in the business's growth.
+The brand is always retained — we do not absorb, rebrand, or consolidate the businesses we acquire.
+We look for opportunities to grow the business by deepening customer relationships, building new partnerships, and optimising operations — but always while preserving what the founder built.
+For owners who have spent decades building their company, this is a fundamentally different — and more dignified — exit experience.

 CMBB's Approach to Security Business Acquisitions

-CMBB, founded by Leonardo Obodoeke and guided by advisor Darie Urbanky — former President and COO of CI Financial Corp. — is a direct buyer with a clear mandate: to acquire security businesses and hold them for the long term.
+CMBB, led by Leonardo Obodoeke, with a board chaired by Darie Urbanky and a team of internal and external advisors all invested in the success of every transaction, is a direct investment firm with a clear mandate: to acquire security businesses and hold them for the long term.
 We are not a roll-up platform.
 We are not a fund with an exit horizon.
-We are a direct, long-term operator of the businesses we acquire.
+We are direct, long-term operators — we operate the businesses we acquire, we get to know the team and the people, and these people are real to us.
+Our capital is our own.
+We do not answer to institutional investors and we have no predefined timeline or return requirement.
 Every security business we acquire is operated with the same care and respect that the founder put into building it.
+The brand is always retained.
+The team is always our priority.

 If you are evaluating your exit options and want to understand the difference between a PE roll-up and a direct buyer, CMBB would welcome a confidential conversation.